-Top 3 ways to work with your hunger
+Top 3 ways to be more aware of your hunger

-- Keep a food diary for a week.
+- Keep a hunger/fullness scale for a week.
 Start listening to your hunger cues, write them down.

 - Once you have documented about a week’s worth of data, look for trends.
 Were you not hungry for hours after a big meal?
 Or are you constantly famished?